Node / Express Guide

 ConflictError,

-} from '@codisolutions23/node-utils'
+} from "@codisolutions23/node-utils";

 async function createUser(input: TUserCreate) {

-const existing = await userRepo.getUserByEmail(input.email)
+const existing = await userRepo.getUserByEmail(input.email);

-if (existing) throw new ConflictError('Email already in use.')
+if (existing) throw new ConflictError("Email already in use.");

-return userRepo.createUser(input)
+return userRepo.createUser(input);

 }

-const user = await userRepo.getUserByEmail(input.email)
+const user = await userRepo.getUserByEmail({ email });

-if (!user) throw new NotFoundError('User not found.')
+if (!user) throw new NotFoundError("Invalid credentials.");

-if (!match) throw new UnauthorizedError('Invalid credentials.')
+if (!isValid) throw new BadRequestError("Invalid credentials.");

 }